hsheikh7/Streamlit_Projects/README.md

 ## Results

-This project beautifully encapsulates the entire lifecycle of developing a housing price prediction model.
+This project beautifully encapsulates the entire lifecycle of developing some urban planning projects.
 The journey spans data collection, meticulous preprocessing, model training, comprehensive evaluation, strategic deployment, and seamless integration into a user-friendly Streamlit interface.
 The app delivers a captivating and interactive experience, inviting users to explore and engage with housing price forecasts.

 ## Contributing
 Contributions to this project are warmly welcomed!
 If you encounter any issues or have innovative ideas for enhancements, don't hesitate to open an issue or submit a pull request.